Microlocal Analysis of Quantum Fields on Curved Spacetimes: Content

-In Sect. \ref{sec11} we construct {\em analytic} Hadamard states by {\em Wick rotation}, a well-known procedure in Minkowski spacetime.
+In Chapter \ref{sec11} we construct {\em analytic} Hadamard states by {\em Wick rotation}, a well-known procedure in Minkowski spacetime.
 Analytic Hadamard states are defined on analytic spacetimes, by replacing the usual $C^{\infty}$ wavefront set by the {\em analytic wavefront set}, which describes the analytic singularities of distributions.
-As the Minkowski vacuum, they have the important {\em Reeh-Schlieder} property.
+Like the Minkowski vacuum, they have the important {\em Reeh-Schlieder} property.
 After Wick rotation, the hyperbolic Klein-Gordon operator becomes an elliptic Laplace operator, and analytic Hadamard states are constructed using a well-known tool from elliptic boundary value problems, namely the {\em \calde projector}.

-In Sect. \ref{sec10} we describe the construction of Hadamard states by the {\em characteristic Cauchy problem}.
-This amounts to replace the space-like Cauchy surface in Sect. \ref{sec9} by a past or future {\em lightcone}, choosing its interior as the ambient spacetime.
+In Chapter \ref{sec10} we describe the construction of Hadamard states by the {\em characteristic Cauchy problem}.
+This amounts to replacing the space-like Cauchy surface in Chapter \ref{sec9} by a past or future {\em lightcone}, choosing its interior as the ambient spacetime.
 From the trace of solutions on this cone one can introduce a {\em boundary symplectic space}, and it turns out that it is quite easy to characterize states on this symplectic space which generate a Hadamard state in the interior.
 Its main application is the {\em conformal wave equation} on spacetimes which are asymptotically flat at past or future {\em null infinity}.
-We also describe in this section the {\em BMS group} of asymptotic symmetries of these spacetimes, and its relationship with Hadamard states.
+We also describe in this chapter the BMS {\em group} of asymptotic symmetries of these spacetimes, and its relationship with Hadamard states.

-In Sect. \ref{sec16} we discuss Klein-Gordon fields on spacetimes with Killing horizons.
-Our aim is to explain an phenomenon loosely related with the {\em Hawking radiation}, namely the existence of the {\em Hartle-Hawking-Israel} vacuum, on spacetimes having a stationary Killing horizon.
-The construction and properties of this state follow from the Wick rotation method already used in Sect. \ref{sec11}, the \calde projectors playing also an important role.
+In Chapter \ref{sec16} we discuss Klein-Gordon fields on spacetimes with Killing horizons.
+Our aim is to explain a phenomenon loosely related with the {\em Hawking radiation}, namely the existence of the {\em Hartle-Hawking-Israel} vacuum, on spacetimes having a stationary Killing horizon.
+The construction and properties of this state follow from the Wick rotation method already used in Chapter \ref{sec11}, the \calde projectors playing also an important role.